Authentication

 ];

-The default KQL endpoint /api/query always continues to use basic authentication and also derives the kql.auth configuration option.
+/api/query uses basic authentication and derives the kql.auth configuration option.